8 Ways to Maximize Your Year-End Planning

 Making strategic financial decisions for your business today can help minimize your tax burden at year-end.
-Finish 2019 strong with strategies that let you invest strategically in your business and your future.
+Finish your year strong with strategies that let you invest strategically in your business and your future.
 Aaron Dawson, CPA, Managing Shareholder and Director of Tax for Opsahl Dawson suggests that you consider these best practices:

 1. Ensure your financial records are accurate